Seraph353/obsidianVault/Linux/Networks.md

 Points to consider:

 Netplan is the network config tool for Ubuntu.
-It is based on a YAML configuration system, and replaces the old configuration file used in Ubunutu
+It is based on a YAML configuration system, and replaces the old configuration file used in Ubuntu 18 and older